sprashivaesh/webpack-html-scss-template/README.md

 ### `npm run build`

-Running project build into dist folder with pages, folders and files
+Running project build into /build folder with pages, folders and files